gilzoide/godot-lua-pluginscript/README.md

 This way, one can use the language that best suits the implementation for each script and all of them can understand each other.

+This plugin is available in the Asset Library as `Lua PluginScript`: https://godotengine.org/asset-library/asset/1078

 For some usage examples, check out [lps\_coroutine.lua](lps_coroutine.lua) and [plugin/lua\_repl.lua](plugin/lua_repl.lua).